STEM (Science, Technology, Engineering and Mathematics)

 There is an extensive range of trips to all parts of the globe.
 A team building trip to the Peak District is run in the third week of term for all new year 7 students; in year 8 the students spend a week in St. Lunaire, France; year 9 includes a week long visit to the Rhineland for everyone studying German, and there are many subject specific field trips for examinations students at KS4 and A-level.
 As part of our Arts Status we run many international visits and music tours.
 Sixth Formers have the opportunity of a once in a lifetime trip to an exotic destination such as Borneo, China, Central America, Bakino Faso and Ecuador.

 We also run annual exchanges with schools in Quickborn (Germany), Annecy (France) and Seville (Spain).
 These are amazing opportunities for students to experience everyday life and culture in our neighbouring countries as well as improve their linguistic skills.
+We also have a link with Anderson College in Singapore for sixth formers.

 Lower and upper school ski trips add to a fully comprehensive offering for all students.